923041122/MC-dropout-BPINN-cylinder-wake-UQ/README.md

 # MC-dropout B-PINN for Physics-Constrained Flow Reconstruction and Uncertainty Quantification

-This repository contains the code and processed data used in the manuscript:
+This repository contains the code and processed validation data used in the manuscript:

 **Uncertainty Quantification for Physics-Constrained Reconstruction of a High-Reynolds-Number Cylinder Wake Using an MC-Dropout Physics-Informed Neural Network**

 The repository provides implementations for physics-constrained flow-field reconstruction and uncertainty quantification using an MC-dropout Bayesian physics-informed neural network (MC-dropout B-PINN).
-Two separated-flow cases are included:
+Two separated-flow cases are considered:

 1. A two-dimensional high-Reynolds-number cylinder wake at $Re = 3900$
 2. A two-dimensional NASA wall-mounted hump separated-flow case